SweepCasinos > Vegas Gems

 Icon of a orange lightbulb on transparent background Pro Tip: Lure Out the Bonuses That Play Coy

-I went through all the tabs, and even hovered near checkout, just to see.
-I even tried an empty “code” string (the system let me), and nothing triggered.
+I personally checked all the tabs and hovered near the checkout page just to be sure.
+I even tried entering an empty code, and the system accepted it, but nothing happened.

-All bonuses are triggered by your activity, instead.
-Here is what I found out:
+Instead, all bonuses are triggered by your activity.
+Here’s what I found out:

 • Vegas Gems signup bonuses unlock instantly after registration